 - whether there was any information or concerns arising from the check that required further attention before you decided to appoint the individual

-- the name of the person who carried out the update check, if the individual is registered with the DBS update service
+- the name of the person who carried out the update check, if the individual is registered with the DBS update service, and proof that the original certificate has been checked

 - if there were concerns once a person was appointed, how you have re-checked a person’s suitability to continue to work with children